 A nerve block involves injecting a local anesthetic near a targeted nerve or group of nerves to block pain signals.
-The type of nerve block you receive will depend upon where you’re experiencing pain.
+The type of nerve block you receive depends on where you’re experiencing pain.
 Some people may need several nerve block treatments before they find relief.

 Your rheumatologist may recommend physical therapy to help improve flexibility, strength, and range of motion.
 Physical therapy for arthritis in the neck involves performing exercises designed to stretch and strengthen weak, strained muscles and improve range of motion and posture.

 Although moving your neck may feel like the last thing you want to do when you’re in pain, it can actually help.
 Being inactive can increase neck stiffness, further decreasing the joints’ mobility.